knowm/memristor-discovery/src/main/resources/help/BoardCheck.md

 # BoardCheck Experiment

 This app allows you to self-test the functionality of your board and memristor chips.
-Paramount to accurate measurement is validated equipment.
+Paramount to measurement is validated equipment.
 This app enables you to check the functionality of:

 1. Bilateral Switches via **Switch Board Test** Button
 2. 1-4 Muxes  via **1-4 Mux Board Test** Button
 3. Knowm Discrete Memristor chips. via **Mem-Inline Chip** Button

+All boards and chips shipped by Knowm Inc have passed these tests.

 ## Switch Board Test

 This test activates each switch in order and applies a pulse across the chip and a series resistor.
-The voltage drop across the series resistor, V(B), is used to calculate the resistance across the A B circuit nodes.
-Higher series resistors (1-40kΩ or higher) should be used.
-5kΩ precision resistors should be placed across each of the terminals of the DIP socket, otherwise the test will always fail.
+The voltage drop across the series resistor is used to calculate the resistance in the memristor sockets.

-The test is passed if resistance for each switch selection is withen 2% tolerance of 5kΩ, and the resistance when all switches are closed is above 1MΩ.
+The test is passed if the displayed resistance for each switch selection matches reality to within 2%.

 ## 1-4 Mux Board Test